The Refuge for Battered Wives

 Hōjō Tokimune died in 1284.
 His wife, Kakusan-ni, became a nun as was customary then.
 She founded the Shōkozan Tōkei-ji temple in 1285.
 It was a nunnery, men could not enter for over 600 years.

 She made it a refuge for battered wives.
 It was also called Kakekomidera, the Fugutive Temple.

 Men could easily divorce their wives, but wives could only get a divorce with difficulty.
-Tōkei-ji allowed women to become officially divorced after staying there for two or three years (depending on which source you read).
+Tōkei-ji protected the code of en-kiri or divorce for women.
+It allowed women to become officially divorced after staying there for two or three years (depending on which source you read).

 Tōkei-ji came under the supervision of the Engaku-ji temple in 1902, and a man was made the abbot.